JunkyByte/final_hpc_and_cloud/HPC/exercise2/report.md

 }
 ```

 I also provide a version of the binary tree (`gather_binary_tree_chunks.c`) with message splitting into chunks of fixed size.
 The code is quite similar but involves some more complex buffer manipulations.
-The binary tree is executed multiple times sharing different parts of the message.
+The binary tree is executed multiple times with the sharing of different parts of the message.
+This version did not perform well and the results are not included.

-## Results
+# Results

 The experiments are all run using 2 EPYC nodes and varying amount of processes, equally distributed among the nodes.
 I perform all experiments using map-by `core` policy.
 I would expect different results using a policy such as `node` but I focus mostly on other aspects of the performance assessment and did not perform experiments on this regard.